Bang Chan: Philanthropy

 In 2021, Bang Chan participated in JYP Entertainment's "Every Dream Matters" initiative, together with Sana of Twice and company founder Park Jin-young.
 This event promoted charitable projects for children battling terminal and incurable illnesses.
-In December 2023 Bang Chan co-hosted the fourth 'EDM Day' with Park and Jihyo of Twice, taking part in the Love Earth Challenge campaign and meeting children interested in joining the entertainment industry.
+In December 2023, Bang Chan co-hosted the fourth EDM Day with Park and Jihyo of Twice, taking part in the Love Earth Challenge campaign and meeting children interested in joining the entertainment industry.

-In August 2023 Bang Chan performed as part of 3Racha at the annual Global Citizen Festival, including addressing the need for social change and an end to world poverty.
+In August 2023, Bang Chan performed as part of 3Racha at the annual Global Citizen Festival, including addressing the need for social change and an end to world poverty.

-On 3 October 2024, Bang Chan donated to the Community Chest of Korea to mark his birthday, supporting people with developmental disabilities by funding health check-up systems and capacity-building training for athletes, and joining the 'Honor Society' of high-value donors.
+On 3 October 2024, Bang Chan donated to the Community Chest of Korea to mark his birthday, supporting people with developmental disabilities by funding health check-up systems and capacity-building training for athletes, and joining its Honor Society of high-value donors.
 In the same month, he participated in W Korea's breast cancer awareness campaign at the "Love Your W" charity event, promoting positive influence and raising awareness about breast cancer.